Natural transformation: Unnatural isomorphism

-This abstract isomorphism with a product is not natural, as some isomorphisms of $T$ do not preserve the product: the self-homeomorphism of $T$ (thought of as the quotient space $R^2/\mathbb{Z}^2$) given by $\left(\begin{smallmatrix}1 & 1\\0 & 1\end{smallmatrix}\right)$ (geometrically a Dehn twist about one of the generating curves) acts as this matrix on $\mathbb{Z}^2$ (it's in the general linear group $\text{GL}(\mathbb{Z}, 2)$ of invertible integer matrices), which does not preserve the decomposition as a product because it is not diagonal.
-However, if one is given the torus as a product $(T,t_0) = (S^1,x_0) \times (S^1,y_0)$ – equivalently, given a decomposition of the space – then the splitting of the group follows from the general statement earlier.
-In categorical terms, the relevant category (preserving the structure of a product space) is "maps of product spaces, namely a pair of maps between the respective components".

-Naturality is a categorical notion, and requires being very precise about exactly what data is given – the torus as a space that happens to be a product (in the category of spaces and continuous maps) is different from the torus presented as a product (in the category of products of two spaces and continuous maps between the respective components).

 Example: dual of a finite-dimensional vector space

 Every finite-dimensional vector space is isomorphic to its dual space, but there may be many different isomorphisms between the two spaces.
 There is in general no natural isomorphism between a finite-dimensional vector space and its dual space.
 However, related categories (with additional structure and restrictions on the maps) do have a natural isomorphism, as described below.

 The dual space of a finite-dimensional vector space is again a finite-dimensional vector space of the same dimension, and these are thus isomorphic, since dimension is the only invariant of finite-dimensional vector spaces over a given field.
 However, in the absence of additional constraints (such as a requirement that maps preserve the chosen basis), the map from a space to its dual is not unique, and thus such an isomorphism requires a choice, and is "not natural".
 On the category of finite-dimensional vector spaces and linear maps, one can define an infranatural isomorphism from vector spaces to their dual by choosing an isomorphism for each space (say, by choosing a basis for every vector space and taking the corresponding isomorphism), but this will not define a natural transformation.
-Intuitively this is because it required a choice, rigorously because any such choice of isomorphisms will not commute with, say, the zero map; see (Mac Lane & Birkhoff 1999) for detailed discussion.
+Intuitively this is because it required a choice, rigorously because any such choice of isomorphisms will not commute with, say, the zero map; see for detailed discussion.